 To further visualize the differences between a VCA and a ring modulator, let's look at illustrations of waveforms.

 Below, we have a representation of a VCA to the left and a ring modulator to the right.

 The VCA has a sine wave CV with frequency x (top), while the ring modulator has a sine wave carrier with frequency x (top).
 Each has audio/modulator signals with a frequency of 8x (middle).
 The difference in output signals (at the bottom) are shown:

 As another example, we have a VCA to the left and a ring modulator to the right.
 This time there is a sine wave CV/carrier with frequency x (top) and a square wave audio/modulator with a frequency 8x (middle).
 The output signals (at the bottom) are shown:

 Ring Modulation Vs. Amplitude Modulation

 Another great way of describing ring modulation is to contrast it against straight-up amplitude modulation.

-Amplitude modulation is often used to produce a tremolo effect when its carrier signal frequency is the LFO range (from well below 1 Hz to under 20 Hz).
-Amplitude modulation is also used in AM radio, where the carrier signal frequency in the AM radio range (about 550 to 1720 kHz).
+Amplitude modulation is often used to produce a tremolo effect when its carrier signal frequency is in the LFO range (from well below 1 Hz to under 20 Hz).
+Amplitude modulation is also used in AM radio, where the carrier signal frequency is in the AM radio range (about 550 to 1720 kHz).